 Poor communication is a bit like high blood pressure.
 If you neglect it for too long the consequences can be disastrous.

 At school we are taught to read, remember and repeat.
-Whilst we may learn a very wide range of other skills, generally, one of them isn’t effective communication.
+We learn a wide range of skills, although, effective communication is often one of them.

-Some of us move on to higher education and the growing pressure we felt during our first few years of education to pass exams increases exponentially.
-Very little, if any time at all, is invested on helping us at this vital stage to speaking with confidence, clarity and impact in a way that connects us with others.
+Some of us move on to higher education and the growing pressure to pass exams increases exponentially.
+We learn to read, remember and repeat at a much higher level.
+How much time is invested in helping us to speak with confidence, clarity and impact?

-The very first thing we need to do is to stop operating under the delusion and myth that communication is a ‘soft skill’ and therefore not as important as others.
+Start with abandoning the delusion that communication is a ‘soft skill’.
 Here are 8 things every leader can do to help their teams communicate more effectively.

 1. Create trust